 In Florida, you can be arrested for DUI under two different circumstances:

-- if you are in actual physical control of a vehicle with your normal faculties impaired by alcohol, inhalants, or controlled substances (for example: Xanax, Oxycodone, marijuana, or cocaine)
+- if you are in actual physical control of a vehicle with your normal faculties impaired by alcohol, inhalants, or controlled substances (Xanax, Oxycodone, marijuana, or cocaine)

 - if you are in actual physical control of a vehicle and have a blood or breath alcohol concentration (BAC) of 0.08 or higher, also called a “per se” DUI